aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getBeginType() {#getBeginType--}

+<b>@deprecated.</b> Please use the 'beginType' property instead.
 Specifies an arrowhead for the begin of a line.

 ```javascript
 getBeginType() : MsoArrowheadStyle;